CyberWolfTV/lmaocat/README.md

 # lmaocat
-This program is a clone of [lolcat](https://github.com/busyloop/lolcat), it takes input from a file or from <br>
-the standard input and makes it rainbow-colored.
+This program is a clone of [lolcat](https://github.com/busyloop/lolcat), it takes input from a file or from the standard input and makes it rainbow-colored.
 - It's over 10x faster, because lmaocat is written in C++.
-- lmaocat, unlike other clones, calculates the colors the same way<br>
-  the original tool did it, which leads to cleaner-looking colors.
+- lmaocat, unlike other clones, calculates the colors the same way the original tool did it, which leads to cleaner-looking colors.
-- The only required dependencies of lmaocat are a C++ compiler and the<br>
-  C++ standard library, even though the installation is easier with cmake installed
+- The only required dependencies of lmaocat are a C++ compiler and the C++ standard library, even though the installation is easier with cmake installed
 - lmaocat doesn't have 8-bit color support, it will just print out the normal text.<br>
   This is because truecolor is supported pretty much everywhere nowadays.